Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Forecasting

 The aim is to tune the hyperparameter in a way that it minimizes prediction error of predicting $\theta_{T+1} := (\theta_{1,T+1}, \dots, \theta_{J, T+1})'$.
-However, the difficulty here is that an unbiased estimator of this prediction error is unavailable because we do not observe anything for period $T+1$.
-Hence, the strategy is to tune the hyperparameters by considering the problem of predicting $\theta_{T} = (\theta_{1T}, \dots, \theta_{JT})'$ using only the first $T-1$ periods of data.
-Then, under a suitable stationarity assumption, I extrapolate and use this hyperparameter to predict $\theta_{T+1}$.
+However, the challenge is that an unbiased estimator of this prediction error is unavailable because we do not observe data for period $T+1$.
+The strategy is to tune the hyperparameters by considering the problem of predicting $\theta_{T} = (\theta_{1T}, \dots, \theta_{JT})'$ using the first $T-1$ periods of data.
+Under a suitable stationarity condition, this will lead to optimal hyperparameter selection for predicting $\theta_{T+1}$ with $y_{j,-1}$ as well.